darw11n/CSCE470-Final/README.md

 $ pip install scikit-learn
 ```

-For train_test_split and evaluating the Naive Bayes algorithim
+For train_test_split and evaluating the Naive Bayes algorithim.\

+To easily install all requirements, a requirements text file has been added to the repo.
+You can install all requirements at once using pip install -r requirements.txt

 ## How to run